-Coordinated Assessment
+Coordinated Entry

-Coordinated assessment shifts the response to homelessness from programs to systems.
-A program-centric homeless service system leaves decisions about who to serve to each individual program, resulting in a fragmented, uncoordinated system that is difficult for people experiencing homelessness to navigate.
-Problems in the homeless service system before coordinated assessment include:
+Coordinated entry shifts the response to homelessness from programs to systems.
+A program-centric homeless service system leaves decisions about who to serve to each individual programs, resulting in a fragmented, uncoordinated system that is difficult for people experiencing homelessness to navigate.
+Problems in the homeless service system before coordinated entry include: